Welcome to the Martha’s Vineyard Tour

 Lifetime Validity

 Changing travel date?
 No worries!
-All individual tours come with lifetime validity.
+All individual tours come with lifetime validity.Â

-The tour works offline which means you do not need your phone network to enjoy the tour.
-However, we do suggest you download the tour at your home, hotel, visitor center, etc before you head out for a completely immersive experience.
+The tour works offline, so you do not need your phone network to enjoy the tour.
+However, we suggest you download the tour on WiFi at your home, hotel, visitor center, etc., before heading out for a completely immersive experience.

 Not an Entry Ticket

-This is not an entry ticket.
+This is not an entry ticket to any of the attractions along the way.